konovalov-nk/cbh-take-home-project/Ticket_Breakdown.md

 - Ensure the `custom_id` field is unique by adding a `UNIQUE` constraint to the combination of `agents.custom_id` and `facilities.id` columns.
 - Ensure the `custom_id` field is null by default to avoid breaking existing functionality and performance issues.
 In Postgres 14 and older versions unique constraints always treat `NULL` values as not equal to other NULL values.
 - Update the `Agents` table schema documentation to reflect the addition of the `custom_id` field.

+### Ticket 2: Update `getShiftsByFacility` function to include custom id

+#### Description

+The `getShiftsByFacility` function currently returns all `Shifts` worked at a `Facility`, including metadata about the assigned `Agent`.
+We need to modify this function to include the `custom_id` of the `Agent` in the returned metadata.

+#### Acceptance Criteria

+- The `getShiftsByFacility` function should retrieve all `Shifts` worked at a `Facility` for the given quarter.
+- The function should include the `custom_id` of the assigned `Agent` in the returned `Shifts` metadata.

+#### Effort Estimate

+This task is estimated to take approximately 2 hours.

+#### Implementation Details

+- Identify the function or method responsible for retrieving `Shifts` by `Facility`.
+- Modify the function to fetch the `custom_id` of the assigned `Agent` along with the other metadata.
+- Update the relevant documentation or comments to reflect the change in the returned metadata.